Is inflation coming back? Three routes to higher prices

 The second concern would be that the surge in money growth represents excess liquidity which will create a boom in spending once normal activity is resumed.
 Stronger demand will force prices higher.

 It might seem that people will be keen to get back to normal and spend, but there could well be “scarring effects”.
 Households could take time to regain confidence.
+Some airlines have said they do not expect a return to normality until 2024, for example.
 Some spending patterns will change permanently as people choose to work from home more and commute less.

 Fiscal policy can help in this respect by targeting lower income households.
 Ultimately though, the excess savings or liquidity in the household sector is likely to dissipate gradually, thus putting less strain on the capacity of the economy and less pressure on inflation.